-Section 2.
-Dues and fees deductions.
-Upon receipt of a written authorization from an employee covered by this Agreement, the Employer shall deduct from the employee's pay the amount owed to the Federation by such employee for dues or for the representation fee.
+Section 1.
+Dues.
+Upon receipt of a written authorization from an employee covered by this Agreement, the Employer shall deduct from the employee's pay the amount owed to the Federation by such employee for dues.
 The Employer will remit to the Federation such sums within 30 calendar days.
-Changes in Federation membership dues or fee rates will be certified to the Employer in writing over the signature of the authorized Federation officer or officers and shall be done at least 30 calendar days in advance of such change.
+Changes in Federation membership dues rates will be certified to the Employer in writing over the signature of the authorized Federation officer or officers and shall be done at least 30 calendar days in advance of such change.